 Who delivers your offer to the seller depends on whether you have a buyer’s agent or not.
 If you do, your buyer’s agent should submit your offer on your behalf to the listing agent.
 If you don’t have a buyer’s agent and wish to forgo your right to free buy side representation, then it’s okay to submit an offer directly to the listing agent.

-If you don’t have a buyer’s agent, you can submit your offer directly to the listing agent who can represent both you and the seller under dual agency.
 However, this isn’t recommended as you’d be turning down the opportunity to have a buyer’s agent guide and advise you for free.

 If you are buying a house For Sale By Owner (FSBO), then you or your real estate agent can submit your offer directly to the seller.
 If you don’t have a buyer’s agent, you may be able to negotiate a discount on a FSBO listing by working directly with the owner since they will be saving on the typical real estate commission in NYC of 6% of the sale price.